KITESURFING HOLIDAYS - ULCINJ, MONTENEGRO

 Kite Loop are the only centre on the beach to offer its own camp site right on the spot.
 Beside camping, they also offer different accommodation options, from hotels to private rooms just ten minutes walk from the spot.

 CAPTION | The set-up at Kite Loop / PHOTO | Kite Loop Kiteboarding School

 FOOD AND DRINK

 Ulcinj itself is a small but very picturesque town set on a hillside with an old fortified city, cobblestone streets and medieval buildings.
+In fact the old town is one of the oldest urban architectural complexes along the Adriatic Sea.
 The views out over the Adriatic Sea are beautiful.
 There is a small tourist strip, so the city retains its authentic local atmosphere and the locals are very friendly.
 The main city beach gets very busy, but travel just outside the town and you'll find quieter coves with crystal clear waters.
 Alternatively explore the stunning countryside, including Europe's largest canyon and fjord-like river mouths.